Halfway Houses in Asheville, NC

 Services provided:

-• Mentoring/Peer support, Housing services and Transportation assistance
+• Mentoring/Peer support, Mental health services and Housing services

-• Substance use education, individual counseling and HIV/AIDS counseling
+• Substance use education, individual counseling services and counseling for groups

 October Road Inc